|

 the school receptionist gave me a message to meet my father at the

-usual time and place tomorrow (my father never called me directly).
+coffee shop tomorrow (my father never called me at home).

 I was on pins and needles as